 ROCK THE VOTE

-Of all communities in the South County, right now Balboa Island (in Newport Beach) and San Clemente in are tied for second place and representing South County.
-To vote vote for Orange County neighborhoods and communities, vote here.
-To vote for other Los Angeles County communities to be covered on the blog, vote here.
-To vote for Los Angeles neighborhoods, vote here.
+Of all communities in South County, right now Balboa Island (in Newport Beach) and San Clemente are tied for second place and representing South County.
+To vote for any community to be the subject of a California Fool’s Gold exploration, simply indicated which you’d like to see covered in the comment section.

 A BRIEF HISTORY OF SOUTH ORANGE COUNTY